A Synapse-Threshold Synergistic Learning Approach for Spiking Neural Networks: Experiments and Results

 To examine how the spike thresholds dynamically change during the learning process, we train two STL-SNNs with different initial thresholds on the CIFAR10-DVS dataset.
 We initialize the thresholds for neurons in the convolutional layers with different values ($0.5$~mV for the first STL-SNN model and $2.0$~mV for the second STL-SNN model).
 For simplicity, the initial spike thresholds of the other neurons in these two STL-SNNs are fixed to $1.0$~mV.
 In addition, the network structure and the other hyperparameters are the same as our previous experiments.

-In Fig.~\ref{Fig4}, we plot the evolution curves of the spike thresholds for 100 randomly sampled neurons in the third convolutional layer (Conv3), the first fully connected layer (FC1) and the voting layer (Voting), respectively.
+In Fig.~\ref{Fig4}, we plot the evolution curves of the spike thresholds for 100 randomly sampled neurons in the third convolutional layer, the first fully connected layer and the voting layer, respectively.
 For the two different initial conditions, we consistently observe that the spike thresholds of neurons in different layers quickly adjust during the early stages of training and almost converge to their steady values after 100 epochs of training.
 This dynamic threshold evolution roughly matches the training curve of the STL-SNN model trained on the CIFAR10-DVS dataset, as depicted in Fig.~\ref{Fig3}.
 After the task is learned, we observe that the spike thresholds of neurons in different layers have broadly heterogeneous distributions [see the red distributions in Fig.~\ref{Fig4}].
 These results clearly indicate that suitable thresholds can be automatically obtained during the synapse-threshold synergistic learning process, which might provide the basis to SNNs for yielding higher accuracy.

 There is no doubt that the distribution of spike thresholds largely determines the firing rates of neurons in SNNs.
 The threshold distributions of the neurons exhibit notable differences in the two STL-SNNs trained with different initial conditions [see Figs.~\ref{Fig4}(a) and~\ref{Fig4}(b)].
-Compared to the first STL-SNN, the spike thresholds of neurons in the Conv3 are considerably higher in the second STL-SNN due to the larger initial threshold condition.
-For the same inputs, this result leads to lower firing rates for the Conv3 in the second STL-SNN than in the first STL-SNN.
-Additional comparisons reveal that the neurons in the FC1 and Voting tend to maintain their firing rates by suppressing strong inputs [Fig.~\ref{Fig4}(a)] or amplifying weak inputs [Fig.~\ref{Fig4}(b)] from upstream neurons by modulating neural thresholds.
+Compared to the first STL-SNN, the spike thresholds of neurons in the convolutional layer are considerably higher in the second STL-SNN due to the larger initial threshold condition.
+For the same inputs, this result leads to lower firing rates for the convolutional layer in the second STL-SNN than in the first STL-SNN.
+Additional comparisons reveal that the neurons in the fully connected layer and the voting layer tend to maintain their firing rates by suppressing strong inputs [Fig.~\ref{Fig4}(a)] or amplifying weak inputs [Fig.~\ref{Fig4}(b)] from upstream neurons by modulating neural thresholds.
 Theoretically, this superior feature may not only provide an underlying mechanism for maintaining stable information propagation with appropriate firing rates but may also markedly reduce the sensitivity of SNNs to the initial spike thresholds.